abooij/wiwikwlhott/features.rst

 --------

 .. todo:: aka GADTs (?): every instance of a datatype declaration is
-          really just a W-type. compare with unimath (which doesn't assume to have them)
+          really just a W-type.  compare with unimath (which doesn't assume to have them).  (well, this is not quite true: should also consider the computation rules.)

 Initial algebras
 ----------------